16 Psyche: Orbit

+Psyche is a main belt asteroid that orbits the Sun at a distance of 2.53–3.32 astronomical units (AU) with a semi-major axis or average orbital distance of 2.92 AU once every 4.998 years, (for reference, Ceres's orbit is at 2.77 AU).

+Psyche's orbit has an eccentricity of 0.1343 and an inclination of 3.097° with respect to the ecliptic.

+Physical characteristics

 Size

 The first size estimate of Psyche was 253 km and came from IRAS thermal infrared emission observations.
-This is 15% larger than the currently accepted mean value, but was later found to be an accurate estimate for the IRAS viewing aspect because Psyche was viewed pole-on at the time of the measurement.
+This is 13.96% larger than the currently accepted mean value, but was later found to be an accurate estimate for the IRAS viewing aspect because Psyche was viewed pole-on at the time of the measurement.

 Psyche has been observed to occult a star on nine occasions.
 Four of these, 2004, 2010, 2014, and 2019, generated multi-chord data sets and have been used along with adaptive optics imaging and three-dimensional modeling to estimate Psyche's mean diameter, with recent models all converging to an equivalent-volume mean diameter of 222±3 km.